 We are committed to providing an education of the highest quality for all pupils and recognise this can only be achieved by supporting and promoting excellent school attendance.
 This is based on the belief that only by attending school regularly and punctually will children be able to take full advantage of the educational opportunities available to them.
 High attainment depends on good attendance.

-Suffolk County Council regularly checks and reports on attendance in its schools, to comply with the Department for Education’s requirements.
-As part of this, we apply a targeted approach to pupil absence and follow the guidelines of Suffolk County Council and the government.
+As part of Consortium Multi Academy Trust, our attendance is regularly monitored and reported on by the Trust, to comply with the Department for Education’s requirements.
+As part of this, we apply a targeted approach to pupil absence and follow the Attendance Policy and guidelines of Consortium Multi Academy Trust, which can be found at the following link:-